Services

 Common Engagements

-• Short diagnostics on a live stack when the team needs a second pair of senior eyes.
+• Short platform diagnostics on a live stack when stakeholders need a clear route before more tickets are written.

-• Migration planning that keeps URLs, content, metadata, and release risk in view.
+• Migration or recovery planning that keeps URLs, rendered output, CMS workflow, metadata, and release risk in view.

 What Usually Changes